Bluff, Dyri Rattlingourd

 Dyri Rattlingourd’s love of art began in childhood, when drawing became a constant companion.
 By ninth grade, Dyri was deeply immersed in creative pursuits at Jim Ned ISD, participating in art, choir, theater, and band.
 A move to Coleman County in tenth grade brought fewer formal opportunities, but Dyri’s ambition to attend the Savannah College of Art and Design (SCAD) in Savannah, GA, fueled a determined pursuit of art in all its forms.
 Dyri joined the Coleman Junior Art League, sculpted a carousel in welding class, sketched in the biology lab, sold paintings at Art Walk, sewed plush toy commissions, and painted a theater prop portrait.

 In 2007, Dyri graduated from Coleman High School and was accepted to SCAD with dual scholarships.
-Majoring in Illustration, Dyri focused on book illustration and pattern design, interned at Working Class Studio, and explored new creative interests such as swing dance and bookbinding.
-While at SCAD, Dyri met Collin, the love of their life, and completed a Bachelor of Fine Arts degree early in 2011.
+Dyri majored in Illustration, focusing on pattern design and book illustration.
+Dyri interned at Working Class Studio and explored hobbies including swing dance and book binding.
+Dyri completed a Bachelor of Fine Arts degree early in 2011.

-After graduation, Dyri and Collin co-founded Cuddle Bat Graphics, LLC, producing and selling hundreds of handmade plush bunnies called “Peepas” in Savannah.
-The pair also screen printed t-shirts and launched the Cyberclectic Exchange—a vendor fair featuring live music at the Wormhole Bar.
-They were married in Atlanta in 2013, and Dyri began work as a graphic designer, creating catalogs, packaging, branding, websites, and more.
+In 2010, Dyri met and fell in love with Collin at SCAD.
+After graduation, the couple co- founded Cuddle Bat Graphics, LLC, producing and selling screen-printed t-shirts and hundreds of handmade plush bunny dolls called “Peepas” in Savannah.
+They launched the Cyberclectic Exchange, a vendor fair featuring live music at the Wormhole Bar.
+They were married in Atlanta in 2013.
+Dyri began work as a graphic designer, creating catalogs, packaging, branding, websites, and more.

 In 2018, Dyri completed “Loki Deity,” a pen and ink drawing that marked a stylistic turning point.
 In 2021, the piece was published as the frontispiece of Blood Unbound: A Loki Devotional by The Troth.
 Major life changes brought Dyri and Collin from Arizona back to Texas in 2019, where they became parents and resumed making Peepas.
-Now working under the pseudonym “Trash Clown Art,” Dyri continues to vend locally and draw more than ever.
+Dyri continues to draw, vend locally, and pursue gallery exhibition opportunities.

 Artist Statement:

-I am Dyri Rattlingourd, AKA “Trash Clown Art,” and I draw the darkness with pen and ink.
+I am Dyri Rattlingourd.
+I draw the darkness with pen and ink.
 Grief, fear, despair, and pain are frequent visitors in my work.
 Demonology, horror, science, queer iconography, phobia, the occult, and circus side-acts serve as my tools to evoke these emotions.
 I weave these elements together creating narratives of loss, trauma, alienation, and rejection.
-I want for those who know such pain to hear my art call to them much like a siren.
+I want for those who know such pain to hear my art call them much like a siren.
 I hope that they feel seen and at home so they may feel the depth of their emotions without shame.
 I use only black and white inks, brush, dip pen, felt tip, or gel pen to create my illustrations.
 With this two-tone palette, I carve my stories out of the dark.